viresh-ratnakar/exolve/README.md

 the hyphen gets displayed in the grid, to help solvers.
 The software uses the following criteria to decide what constitites the enum part of a clue: a pair of opening and closing parentheses, containing only numbers, hyphens, commas, and apostrophes, starting with a number.
-The software also treats an pair of parentheses containing the text "word" or "letter" or "?" with anything before are after it as an enum (to allow the setter to specify the enum as "(two words)" or "(?)", for example).
+The software also treats a pair of parentheses containing the text "word" or "letter" or "?" with anything before are after it as an enum (to allow the setter to specify the enum as "(two words)" or "(?)", for example).